Horbenkodev/hugo-blog/content/posts/online-teaching-platform-breaking-the-barriers-of-education/index.md

 ---
-title: 'Online Teaching Platform: Breaking the Barriers of Education'
+title: "Online Teaching Platform: Breaking the Barriers of Education"
+breadcrumbs: Online Teaching Platform Development
+slug: ""
+draft: false
-publishDate: '2018-10-04T00:00:00Z'
+publishDate: 2018-10-04T00:00:00Z
-authors:
-- katie-taylor
+image: Online-learning.jpg
+og_image: Online-learning.jpg
 description: Did you know that online training takes 40-60% less time to complete a course than traditional classroom training, and it can increase employee engagement in the workplace by over 18%?
 While some companies and educational establishments stick to old school, more than 50% of North American establishments have already adopted e-learning in one or the other form.
-image: Online-learning.jpg
-og_image: Online-learning.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - elearning
-categories: []
 ---
 Did you know that <a href="https://www.cloudshare.com/blog/virtual-learning-everything-you-need-to-know/" target="_blank">online training takes 40-60% less</a> time to complete a course than traditional classroom training, and it can increase employee engagement in the workplace by over 18%?
 While some companies and educational establishments stick to old school, more than <a href="https://www.talentlms.com/blog/7-1-elearning-trends-facts-2017/" target="_blank">50% of North American establishments</a> have already adopted e-learning in one or the other form.
 Anadea is a <a href="https://anadea.info/solutions/e-learning-software-development">eLearning software development company</a> and we can help you to develop your own eLearning App.